 5. Use the Right Kind of Water

-Tap water high in chlorine and heavy metals is extremely toxic to fish, and Bettas are no exception.
+Tap water high in chlorine and heavy metals are extremely toxic to fish, and Bettas are no exception.

 When putting new water in your Betta tank, it’s important to make sure that it’s the right kind of water.
 Bottled water can be a good option, but perhaps the best choice is tap water treated with a water conditioner to eliminate chlorine and other harmful chemicals.